 Additive Manufacturing, more commonly known as 3D Printing, have been a revelation in today’s Architecture Industry.
 This breakthrough technology have helped firms innovate new work processes and strategies to adapt and thrive in this era.

-Innovation is the key to a firm’s competitive advantage through this evolution, it is essential for Real estate developers and Architecture firms to innovate new work processes and strategies to adapt and thrive in this new era.
+Innovation is the key to a firm’s competitive advantage through this evolution.
+It is essential for real estate developers and architecture firms to innovate new work processes and strategies to adapt and thrive in this new era.

-With the rise in use of non-geometrical shapes with irregular contour in today’s architecture, 3d printing technology possesses the capabilties to create these scale models that traditional methods have failed to achieve previously, due to cost or time constraints.
+With the rise in use of non-geometrical shapes with irregular contour in today’s architecture, 3D printing technology possesses the capabilities to create these scale models that traditional methods have failed to achieve previously, due to cost or time constraints.

-3d printing technology itself is also developing.
-Specially designed large scale 3d printers are now capable of constructing actual concrete houses swiftly at a low cost.
+3D printing technology itself is also developing.
+Specially designed large scale 3D printers are now capable of constructing actual concrete houses swiftly at a low cost.

 In today’s dynamic and ever-changing Architecture environment, the speed and precision of 3D printing can be invaluable in transforming and developing work processes.
 Embracing the technology may be one of the game-changing factors in achieving success.